RRFayad/typescript-course/README.md

 - Miscelaneous
   - <template>: Use <template> to hold some content that will be hidden when the page loads.
 Use JavaScript to display it

+Paused Section 09 - After 129 with a bug

+## Section 10 - Modules & Namespaces